Last Updated on June 26, 2025 by George Pavlopoulos

 What is some key info about the theatre?

 The theater is a typical example of a Hellenistic theater.
 It has three major elements: the orchestra, the theatron, and the stage (skene).
 The theater itself is split into two pieces: the lower and the upper.
-A corridor separates the two, which facilitates the movement of the spectators.
-As I wrote earlier, the lower part has 12 sections, and the upper 22.
-The circular orchestra occupies 20,3 m in diameter and is the center of the theater.
+A corridor separates the two, facilitating the movement of spectators.
+As I mentioned earlier, the lower part consists of 12 sections, and the upper part has 22.
+The circular orchestra occupies a diameter of 20.3 m and is located at the center of the theater.

 There are also two marbled Gates on the left and right sides of the orchestra.
 These so-called Parodoi provide access to the theater.